Skip to main content

 After the rebuild came the OEM+ tune up.

-Months of pampering had finally come to its climax, the break in period had been reached and the TT was finally ready for its tune up.
-However, this was not going to be your usual filter and plugs ordeal, not in the slightest.
-I had spent weeks if not months researching the vulnerable weak points of the EA888.2 engine & had made it my mission to ensure they were rectified.
-The first being the always at fault positive crankcase ventilation “PCV” plate that was integrated into the aluminum valve cover.
-This automotive emissions system is meant to direct the gases that enter the crankcase into the intake stream to be reburned in the combustion chamber.
-However, it fails often and without warning allowing oil to make its way into the intake tract causing carbon to build up on the intake valves.
-This issue was rectified by installing a CTS Turbo CNC aluminum PCV replacement plate with an oil condenser and catch can.
-The oil vapor would tr...
+turbo.
+Months of pampering had finally come to their climax—the break-in period had been reached, and the TT was finally ready for its tune-up.
+However, this was not going to be your usual filter-and-plugs ordeal, not in the slightest.
+I had spent weeks, if not months, researching the known weak points of the EA888.2 engine and made it my mission to ensure they were addressed.
+The first was the consistently problematic positive crankcase ventilation (PCV) plate integrated into the aluminum valve cover.
+This emissions system is designed to route gases that enter the crankcase back into the intake stream to be reburned in the combustion chamber.
+However, it is prone to failure, often without warning, allowing oil to enter...

 Oil catch can system UPGRADE.

-Bigger catch can means less frequent drainage, race inspired baffled system with built in surge tank allows for spirited driving without filling up the can too quickly.
+A bigger catch can means less frequent drainage.
+The race-inspired baffled system, combined with a built-in surge tank design, allows for spirited driving without the can filling up too quickly.
 Is the CTS catch can worthwhile?
-Absolutely, for normal daily driving, and relatively stock to stage 1 cars I can honestly recommend it.
-In my case, I am constantly working on improving my Audi TT Quattro in order to surpass tuned TTS power, therefore I post pictures and videos of my upgrades as they occur.
-Best Atlas Del Mar
+Absolutely.
+For normal daily driving and relatively stock to Stage 1 cars, I can honestly recommend it.
+In my case, I’m constantly working on improving my Audi TT Quattro in order to surpass tuned TTS power, which is why I post pictures and videos of my upgrades as they happen.
+Best.